tcflanag/journal_icon_numbers/README.md

 # Automatic Journal Icon Numbers

 ## Features
 This module will automatically apply numbered icons (map pins) to journal entries that start with a number.
 It supports the following numbering formats automatically, with both upper and lower cases.
+It supports Journal Entries, Pages, and headers.
+(Though it doesn't provide any direct linking for headers.
+You'll need to look at other modules for that.)

 * [0-9999]